Netcode for GameObjects (Netcode) includes three options for synchronizing game states and/or events:

 RPCs can be viewed as a way to send an event notification as well as a way to handle direct communication between a server and a client (or vice versa).
 This is sometimes useful when the ownership scope of the

 NetworkBehavior, that the remote procedure call is declared within, belongs to the server but you still want one or more clients to be able to communicate with the associated

 Some Usage Examples:

-- A ServerRpc could be used by a client to notify the server that the player is trying to use a world object (i.e. a door, a vehicle, etc.)
+- A ServerRpc can be used by a client to notify the server that the player is trying to use a world object (that is, a door, a vehicle, etc.)

 The are two types of RPC methods:

 - ServerRpc: A client invoked remote procedure call received by and executed on the server-side.